Sauravbasu10/Nepali-text_summarization/README.md

 # abstractive-news-summary-in-nepali
-Nepali News Summarizer using mT5 and mBART model.
+Nepali News Summarizer using mT5.
 # To run this application
 ```
 docker-compose up